open-sudo/rosa-idp/README.md

 # rosa-idp

 1) Fork the following repo https://github.com/open-sudo/rosa-idp.git to your github repo.
-1) Clone the repo you just forked
+1) On your line of command, clone the repo you just forked
 2) Log in into OpenShift on the CLI